 Here’s a look at last week’s foot traffic compared to the same time last year.

-Super Saturday for DC customers
+Super Saturday for Trakwell customers

 While Super Saturday is usually the last push for shoppers to get any lingering gifts, this year has proven to shoppers that the early bird gets the worm.